GabrielSlima/blog/articles/clean-code-objects-data-structures.md

         These include business logic on it's behaviors.
 Not all behaviors are business logic, of course.
 But you got it, right?
         They are not just data placeholders.
     </p>
-    <h4>Data Strctures created from a class</h4>
+    <h4>Data Structures created from a class</h4>
     <p>
         Data strucutres are also composed by data and behavior members but they can expose it's data members and doesn't have any business logic behavior members.
     </p>
-    <h4>Wich is more appropriate to use?</h4>
+    <h4>Which is more appropriate to use?</h4>
     <p>
         Well, it depends.
 Procedural code are a good choice to build small applications and to learn or deal with isolated topics and logic.
         OOP programming is great for robust and complex applications with a higher level of code reusability.
     </p>
     <h3>The law of demeter</h3>
     <p>
         The law of demeter is a style rule for designing Systems.
-Talking about specifically Object Oriented systems, these rules guarantee that the proper encapsulation, cohesion and loose coupling on the objects of our system.
+Talking specifically about Object Oriented systems, these rules guarantee that the proper encapsulation, cohesion and loose coupling of the objects of our system.
         The rules states that the method/function of an object can only talk to friends, not strangers.
         This means that the behavior of a object can only send messages or call another object's method/function if the object is:
         <ul>
-            <li>A argument of the function that is a object</li>
+            <li>An argument of the function</li>
-            <li>The object in which the function is attached to (self or this)</li>
+            <li>It's the object in which the function is attached to (self or this)</li>
             <li>Instance variable objects of the object in which the function is attached to (self or this)</li>
             <li>An object created within the method/function</li>
             <li>Global variable objects or static members of the template of the object (the Class)</li>